Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

+In this paper, we take a different route and apply simulation techniques.
+To the best of our knowledge, the standard way to construct a language outside a given complexity class $\mathcal{C}$ is diagonalization (or lazy-diagonalization) (see e.g., \cite{Tur37, HS65, AHU74, AB09}), which remains the only known method for proving lower bounds against uniform models such as Turing machines.
+However, we found it difficult (or even impossible at all) to directly apply diagonalization or lazy-diagonalization to produce a language outside ${\rm co}\mathcal{NP}$.
+Instead, by exploiting the relationship between the language $L(M)$ accepted by a polynomial-time nondeterministic Turing machine $M$ and its complement $\overline{L}(M)$ accepted by the corresponding ${\rm co}\mathcal{NP}$ machine $M$ (defined below), we rely solely on simulation techniques.

+We first show that all polynomial-time nondeterministic Turing machines are enumerable.
+We then construct a universal nondeterministic Turing machine that simulates all polynomial-time nondeterministic Turing machines, thereby creating a language outside ${\rm co}\mathcal{NP}$.
+This simulation-based approach is novel: it is the first time such a method has been used for this purpose, and it does not appear in prior literature or standard textbooks such as \cite{AHU74,AB09,Sip13,HU79,Pap94}.

-After doing so, we further prove that such a language is actually in $\mathcal{NP}$ by using the novel method first appearing in the author's recent work \cite{Lin21}, thus obtaining the desired result $\mathcal{NP}\neq{\rm co}\mathcal{NP}$.
+We further prove that this language actually belongs to $\mathcal{NP}$ using the novel technique introduced in the author's recent work \cite{Lin21}, thereby establishing the desired separation $\mathcal{NP}\neq{\rm co}\mathcal{NP}$.
+Prior to this work, no method was known to resolve this fundamental and important open conjecture.

 0.3 cm